 This reconciler of people who hated each other, catechist of Roman ragamuffins, consoler of the imprisoned, and martyr of charity for the plague-stricken was chosen by American Jesuit Terry Charlton as the patron of the school for AIDS orphans that he co-founded in 2004 in the Kibera slum of Nairobi, Kenya (East Africa).
 St. Aloysius Gonzaga Secondary School for AIDS Orphans is the first school of its kind in the world.
 (Visit www.sagnairobi.org)

 The name Gonzaga is attached to many Jesuit secondary schools and to the university in Spokane, WA.

+The good news or glad tidings about Jesus.
 Plural.
-The first four works of the Christian scriptures (Matthew, Mark, Luke and John) that tell the story of Jesus — each with its own particular theological emphasis — and thus invite a response of faith and hope in him.
+The first four works of the Christian scriptures (Matthew, Mark, Luke and John) that tell the story of Jesus, each with its own particular theological emphasis, and thus invite a response of faith and hope in him.

 There has been a tendency in post-Reformation Catholic spirituality and practice (in order to counter Lutheran "errors") to overemphasize the need for human effort ("Pelagianism") at the expense of grace.
 To regain a balance, Lutherans need to make a place for human effort and Catholics need to embrace grace.

 For Catholics, then, living the Christian life is less a question of avoiding sin by avoiding the "near occasions of sin" (especially sexual sin) and more a question of being aware of and living from the myriad opportunities that might be called "near occasions of grace."